 (That turf was often called the worst playing surface in the NFL.
 I don't know if it was the worst in baseball, though: Pittsburgh's Three Rivers Stadium and Houston's Astrodome had artificial fields that looked even worse to me.)

-But because “The Bank” is a nice park, and also because the Phillies have been contenders pretty much since it opened, its seats go pretty quickly.
-So I’m beginning this guide by saying...
+For the 1st 10 years of its existence, because "The Bank" is a nice park, and also because the Phillies were contenders pretty much since it opened, its seats went pretty quickly.
+That is no longer the case, as the Phils had the worst record in baseball last year.

 Getting There.
 It's 99 miles from Times Square in Manhattan to City Hall in Center City Philadelphia, and 111 miles from Citi Field to Citizens Bank Park.
 (Yes, they both have names of banks slapped on them, and the names are very similar.
 Don’t be confused, especially since Citi's dominant logo color is blue and Citizens Bank's is green, although the parks' seats reverse those colors, green in Flushing and blue in South Philly.)